igormiktor/arduino-EventManager/README.rst

 **EventManger** is designed to be interrupt safe, so that you can post events from interrupt handlers.
-The corresponding listeners will be called from outside the interrupt handler it your loop() function when you tell **EventManager** to process events.
+The corresponding listeners will be called from outside the interrupt handler in your loop() function when you tell **EventManager** to process events.

 In keeping with the limited resources of an Arduino system, **EventManager** is light-weight.
 There is no dynamic memory allocation.
 Event queuing is very fast (so you can be comfortable queuing events from interrupt handlers).
-To keep the footprint minimal, the event queue the listener list are both small (although you can make them bigger if needed).
+To keep the footprint minimal, the event queue and the listener list are both small (although you can make them bigger if needed).